yukuku/androidbible/README.md

 License
 --------

-    Copyright 2009-2016 The Alkitab Authors.
+    Copyright 2009-2018 (or the current year) The Alkitab Authors.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.